-There are currently 1,7779 in Hong Kong who seek asylum under the International Convention Relating to the Status of Refugees (Refugee Convention).
-Of these 16% are women, and 3% are children.
-The UNHCR has granted 112 people refugee status.
+There are currently around 835 people in Hong Kong who seek asylum under the International Convention Relating to the Status of Refugees (Refugee Convention).
+Currently there are 117 people who have been granted refugee status.
 In addition to the Refugee Convention, people who escape their countries and seek refuge in Hong Kong may also seek protection under the Convention Against Torture (CAT).
 The screening of these cases is made by the Hong Kong Immigration Department.
-There are currently 1,583 claimants under the Convention Against Torture.
+There are currently more than 7000 claimants under the Convention Against Torture.